 Our two franchises are no different.
-Dr. Ian Malcolm is beautify played by Jeff Goldblum, who already gained some great monster movie experience in The Fly 1986 film.
+Dr. Ian Malcolm is beautified played by Jeff Goldblum, who already gained some great monster movie experience in The Fly 1986 film.
 Ian Malcolm is a world-famous mathematician who specializes in Chaos Theory.
 His job is to notice any problems with the dinosaur theme park, Jurassic Park.

 From the first moment, Malcolm has a gloomy forecast for Jurassic Park that turns out to be true.
 His signature line, “Life finds a way” relates to the Chaos theory and means that species will always find a way to reproduce, even in nature’s toughest conditions.
 Nature is far greater than man, it has power beyond our control.

 Portrayed by the acclaimed Bryan Cranston, Joe Brody is a nuclear physicist, who lost his wife during a major breach in the Janjira nuclear power plant in Japan.
-He became obsessed with trying to find out what really happened to cause the breach, convinced that it was not caused by a natural disaster.
+He became obsessed with trying to find out what happened to cause the breach, convinced that it was not caused by a natural disaster.

-Of course, it turns out later he was right about that, as the breach was initiated by a massive, radiation-eating primordial monster, called MUTO, which was hatching beneath the station.
+Of course, it turns out later he was right about that, as the breach was initiated by a massive, radiation-eating primordial monster, called MUTO, which was hatching beneath the base station.

 Q2.
 Who is the better scientist: Dr. Ian Malcolm or Dr. Joe Brody?